ringcentral/ringcentral-api-docs/docs/basics/create-app.md

 # Creating an Application

-To create and register your RingCentral application, start by [signing in](https://developers.ringcentral.com/login.html#/) to the RingCentral Developer Portal with your account login and password.
+To create and register your RingCentral application, start by [signing in](https://developers.ringcentral.com/login.html#/) to the RingCentral Developer Console with your account login and password.
 If you do not have RingCentral account, please sign up.

 After you login you will be taken to the Apps Console where all of your apps are listed and can be managed.
 Click the "Create App" button.